 As restrictions in WA start to slowly ease and we look to the future there may be a few questions to consider.
 What will the new normal look like?
 How will things be different?
 What can I continue doing?
 What do I need to let go of?

 The speed at which everyone’s lives changed when the outbreak occurred thrust many of us into a massive adjustment period.
-Initially it was all about finding ways to work remotely and setting up home offices.
+Initially, it was all about finding ways to work remotely and setting up home offices.
 Next came the luxury of “time”.
-With the travel bans in place we found ourselves gaining back time.
+With the travel bans in place, we found ourselves gaining back time.
 Life slowed down.
-This opened up opportunities for us to enjoy hobbies, get to know our own neighborhoods and enjoy new communication methods with friends and family.
+This opened up opportunities for us to enjoy hobbies, get to know our own neighbourhoods and enjoy new communication methods with friends and family.

 So, when life adjusts in the future, how do we hold on to the positive practices social isolation has provided?

 The global pandemic gave us all the opportunity to do things differently.
 We may have been pushed us into extremely tough situations.
 Yet when faced with adversity we may have found comfort in humanity and the coming together of communities.
 Let the good be your focus.
 Make a note of all the tasks or actions you took that gave you enjoyment.
 This is what’s important to continue with as we move into the new norm.